AdobeDocs/experience-platform.en/help/identity-service/namespaces.md

 ---
 # Identity namespace overview

-Identity namespaces are a component of [[!DNL Identity Service]](./home.md) that serve as indicators of the context to which an identity relates.
-For example, they distinguish a value of "name<span>@email.com" as an email address or "443522" as a numeric CRM ID.
+Identity namespaces are a component of [[!DNL Identity Service]](./home.md) that provide context to a given identity.
+A fully qualified identity includes a namespace and an identity value.
+If an identity value corresponds with `scott@acme.com`, then a namespace serves to distinguish this value as an email address.
+Similarly, a namespace can distinguish `555-123-456` as a phone number, and `3126ABC` as a CRM ID.

+Read the following document to learn more about what you can do with identity namespaces when using Adobe Experience Platform Identity Service.

 ## Getting started